ICRAR/ngas/doc/configuration.rst

   The latter was used by some particular combinations of old versions of the NGAS code and database engines, while the former is the default nowadays.
+* *SessionSql*:
+  Zero or more XML sub-elements, each with an ``sql`` attribute denoting an SQL statement that will be executed whenever a physical connection is established by the connection pool to the database server.
+  Usually these will not be required, but can be useful, for instance, if one needs to execute a command to switch to a different database.

 The rest of the attributes on the *Db* element are used as keyword arguments to create connection